Table of Contents

 Monitoring your rivals is also a good idea.
 You provide the same facilities, so the habits of your users are quite the same.
 If you see that most of your competitors change a certain function on their website, you should also start to rethink it.

 You run an e-commerce business that sells shoes and offers shipping in five days.
 But the other shoe stores ship in three days.
 Users like to get their order as soon as possible, so they will be more likely to choose the store that offers 3-day shipping.
 By rearranging the shipping facilities, your conversion rate can be higher since you offer the same service as the others do.

 Don’t Stop Testing Your Performance

 Don’t forget to take measures regularly .
-Heatmaps, A/B tests, and session replays are useful not only for those who have a low conversion rate.
+Heatmaps, A/B tests, and session recordings are useful not only for those who have a low conversion rate.
 They are also good for websites that have already reached a higher level of conversion rate but want to improve it.
 As I mentioned before, customer behavior patterns always change.
 So the attractive spots or the preferred layouts can also change.

 Heatmaps detect the catchiest and the least frequented spots on your website.
 If you’re planning to create some new content, it’s good to take a heatmap test before.
 With this test, you can identify the valuable spots based on the activity of hundreds of users.
 Moving the new pieces of content to the most interacted spots helps users to notice it at the first sight.
 Session replays are also useful to detect the busiest spots on the website.
 With this tool, you can rewatch the browsing history of individual users.
 Instead of summarized data, they show detailed data of each user’s session, containing the clicks, scrolls, and mouse movements.
 The A/B test aims to analyze the performance of two different versions of one page.
 In this way, you’re able to test two completely different designs.
 Apart from the browsing histories, all three tools can reveal the common UX issues that need to be corrected for a better experience.